jabguru/AI-Chat-App/README.md

 # AI Chat App

-A beautiful Flutter AI chat application with voice support, powered by OpenAI and Supabase.
+A beautiful Flutter AI chat application with voice support, powered by Groq/OpenAI and Supabase.

 ## Features

-- 🤖 **AI Conversations**: Chat with OpenAI's GPT-3.5 Turbo
+- 🤖 **AI Conversations**: Chat with Groq (free) or OpenAI's GPT-3.5 Turbo
 - 🎤 **Voice Input**: Speak your messages using speech-to-text
 - 🔊 **Voice Output**: Listen to AI responses with text-to-speech
 - 💬 **Chat History**: View and manage your conversation history
 - 🔐 **Authentication**: Secure email/password authentication with Supabase
 - 🎨 **Beautiful UI**: Clean, modern interface with dark theme
 - 📱 **Real-time Streaming**: See AI responses as they're generated
+- 🔄 **Flexible AI Providers**: Easy switching between Groq and OpenAI

 ## Screenshots